 Kate’s previous writing includes adapting a Lorca lecture into a clown performance called ‘Duende’, writing short films and plays that have been performed at the New Diorama, Pleasance and Rosemary Branch theatres.
-She has a place on the UEA MA in Creative Writing this September.

 Kate returned to live in East Anglia before giving birth to her first child in December 2019.
-After several years of boring, hilarious and horrendous dating in London, decided to pursue parenthood as a solo mother by choice.
+After several years of fun, hilarious and horrendous dating in London, decided to pursue parenthood as a solo mother by choice.
 It is one of the best decisions she’s ever made.